 - Yi EJ et al. 2017.
 Enterovirus 71 infection and vaccines.
 Clin Exp Vaccine Res.Jan;6(1):4-14

-We provide an Enterovirus CoxB3 recombinant VP1 protein manufactured in Escherichia coli which is suitable for use in ELISA and Lateral Flow sandwich immunoassays.
+We provide an Enterovirus CoxB3 recombinant VP1 protein, a proprietary Enterovirus antigen and an Echovirus antigen, all manufactured in Escherichia coli.
+Antigens are suitable for use in ELISA and Lateral Flow sandwich immunoassays.

 We offer a range of EV70, EV71 and pan-EV antibodies and a coxsackievirus antibody, which are suitable for use in laboratory research and vaccine development.